nullservices/donnie.mac/README.md

 Create a leaderboard for top donations.
 Can have it in a dialog as "[donators] / [donors] / [leaderboard]"

+Expand to other classes.
+Use the ${Me.Class.Name.Equal"CLASS"} syntax for class specific requests.

 ## Installation

 Download or copy the custports.mac to your MQ2 Macros folder.